-The Standards Specification is divided into distinct sections with headings and reference numbers added.
+The Standard is divided into distinct sections with headings and reference numbers added.

-Each section is assigned a percentage of the total marks to indicate its relative importance within the Standards Specification.
+Each section is assigned a percentage of the total marks to indicate its relative importance within the Standards.
 This is often referred to as the "weighting".
 The sum of all the percentage marks is 100.
+The weightings determine the distribution of marks within the Marking Scheme.

-The Marking Scheme and Test Project will assess only those skills that are set out in the Standards Specification.
-They will reflect the Standards Specification as comprehensively as possible within the constraints of the skill competition.
+Through the Test Project, the Marking Scheme will assess only those skills that are set out in the Standards Specification.
+They will reflect the Standards as comprehensively as possible within the constraints of the skill competition.

-The Marking Scheme and Test Project will follow the allocation of marks within the Standards Specification to the extent practically possible.
-A variation of five percent is allowed, provided that this does not distort the weightings assigned by the Standards Specification.
+The Marking Scheme will follow the allocation of marks within the Standards to the extent practically possible.
+A variation of up to five percent is allowed, provided that this does not distort the weightings assigned by the Standards.

-2.2 WORLDSKILLS STANDARDS SPECIFICATION
+2.2 WorldSkills Occupational Standards

-SECTI ON RELATIVE IMPORTANCE (%) 1 Work organization and management 5 The individual needs to know and understand: Health and safety legislation, obligations, and documentation The principles of working safely with electricity The situations when personal protective equipment (PPE) must be used The purposes, uses, care, maintenance, and storage of all tools and equipment together with their safety implications The purposes, uses, care, and storage of materials The importance of keeping a tidy work area Sustainability measures applying to the use of 'green' materials and recycling The ways in which working practices can minimize wastage and help to manage costs whilst maintaining quality The principles of work flow and measurement The significance of planning, accuracy, checking, and attention to detail in all working practices Impact of new technology The individual shall be able to: Develop and follow Health, Safety, and Environment standards, rules, and regulations Diligently follow electrical safety procedures Identify and use the appropriate personal protective equipment (PPE) including safety footwear, ear, and eye protection Select, use, clean, maintain, and store all tools and equipment safely Select, use, and store all materials safely Identify and take care of expensive fixtures/fittings Plan the work area to maximize efficiency and maintain the discipline of regular tidying Measure accurately Manage time effectively Work efficiently and check progress and outcomes regularly Establish and consistently maintain high quality standards and working processes 2 Communication and interpersonal skills 5 The individual needs to know and understand: The significance of establishing and maintaining customer confidence and trust The importance of maintaining and keeping knowledge base up-to-date The roles and requirements of related trades The value of building and maintaining productive working relationships Techniques of effective teamwork The importance of swiftly resolving miss-understandings and conflicting demands
+Se ection Relative importance (%) 1 Work organization and management 5

+The individual needs to know and understand:

+- Health and safety legislation, obligations, and documentation - The principles of working safely with electricity - The situations when personal protective equipment (PPE) must be used - The purposes, uses, care, maintenance, and storage of all tools and equipment together with their safety implications - The purposes, uses, care, and storage of materials - The importance of keeping a tidy work area - Sustainability measures applying to the use of 'green' materials and recycling - The ways in which working practices can minimize wastage and help to manage costs whilst maintaining quality - The principles of workflow and measurement - The significance of planning, accuracy, checking, and attention to detail in all working practices - Impact of new technology

+The individual shall be able to:

+- Develop and follow Health, Safety, and Environment standards, rules, and regulations - Diligently follow electrical safety procedures - Identify and use the appropriate personal protective equipment (PPE) including safety footwear, ear, and eye protection - Select, use, clean, maintain, and store all tools and equipment safely - Select, use, and store all materials safely - Identify and take care of expensive fixtures/fittings - Plan the work area to maximize efficiency and maintain the discipline of regular tidying - Measure accurately - Manage time effectively - Work efficiently and check progress and outcomes regularly - Establish and consistently maintain high quality standards and working processes

-The individual shall be able to: Interpret customer requirements and manage customer expectations positively Provide advice and guidance on products/solutions e.g. technological advancements Visualize and translate customer wishes making recommendations which meet/improve their design and budgetary requirements Question customers closely/deeply to fully understand requirements Provide clear instructions Introduce related trades to support customer requirements Produce written reports for customers and the organization Produce a cost and time estimate for customers Recognize and adapt to the changing needs of related trades Work effectively as a member of a team 3 Problem solving, innovation, and creativity 5 The individual needs to know and understand: The common types of problem which can occur within the work process Diagnostic approaches to problem solving Trends and developments in the industry including new technology, standards, and working methods e.g. 'smart house' and energy saving measures Potential problems with procurement and alternate solutions The individual shall be able to: Check work regularly to minimize problems at a later stage Identify problems originating from the work of a related trade e.g. heating pump, ventilation system, etc. Challenge incorrect information to prevent problems Recognize and understand problems swiftly and follow a self-managed process for resolving Recognize opportunities to contribute ideas to improve the solution and overall level of customer satisfaction Demonstrate a willingness to try new methods and embrace change e.g. ready- made components 4 Planning and design 10 The individual needs to know and understand: Different types of standards, drawings, installation descriptions, and manuals Range of materials and installation techniques to be used in different environments The individual shall be able to: Read, interpret, and revise drawings and documentation including: Layout and circuit drawings; Follow written instructions; Plan installation work using drawings and documentation provided
+Se ction Relative importance (%) 2 Communication and interpersonal skills 5 The individual needs to know and understand: The significance of establishing and maintaining customer confidence and trust The importance of maintaining and keeping knowledge base up-to-date The roles and requirements of related trades The value of building and maintaining productive working relationships Techniques of effective teamwork The importance of swiftly resolving misunderstandings and conflicting demands The individual shall be able to: Interpret customer requirements and manage customer expectations positively Provide advice and guidance on products/solutions e.g. technological advancements Visualize and translate customer wishes making recommendations which meet/improve their design and budgetary requirements Question customers closely/deeply to fully understand requirements Provide clear instructions Introduce related trades to support customer requirements Produce written reports for customers and the organization Produce cost and time estimates for customers Recognize and adapt to the changing needs of related trades Work effectively as a member of a team 3 Problem solving, innovation, and creativity The individual needs to know and understand: 5 The common types of problem which can occur within the work process Diagnostic approaches to problem solving Trends and developments in the industry including new technology, standards, and working methods e.g. "smart house" and energy saving measures Potential problems with procurement and alternate solutions